The Perks of Automated Bookkeeping for Accounting Pros

 1. Single-entry bookkeeping

-This is different to cash basis bookkeeping, which records transactions only when money actually moves.
+The simpler alternative is cash basis bookkeeping, which records transactions only when money actually changes hands.

 Managing bookkeeping effectively requires structure, consistency, and the right tools.
 Here are the steps you should follow to successfully balance your books: